Vicdiamond/Kaban-task-management-app/README.md

 # 📝 Task Management App

 This project is a task management app designed to help users efficiently manage their tasks and boards.
-The goal is to create a feature-rich application that aligns with the provided design specifications.
+It provides a user-friendly interface for creating, organizing, and tracking tasks, making it an essential tool for individuals and teams alike.

 ## ✨ Features